-Cape Verde, officially known as Cabo Verde since October 24, 2013, is made up of two groups of islands ; the Sotavento islands in the south and the Barlavento islands in the south, situated in the Atlantic Ocean and 570km off the coasts of Mauritania, Senegal and The Gambia.
-It has a land area of 4000 km² with an estimated population size of 523,568, majority of whom depend on agriculture and food aid.
+Cape Verde, officially known as Cabo Verde since October 24, 2013, is made up of two groups of islands, the Sotavento islands in the south and the Barlavento islands in the north.
+The country is situated in the Atlantic Ocean and 570km off the coasts of Mauritania, Senegal and The Gambia.
+Praia is its capital.

-Since gaining independence, the country has enjoyed political stability through the one party-system and the 1991elections.
+Since gaining independence in 1975, the country has enjoyed political stability.
 It is considered one of the most democratic countries in West Africa.
-The media environment is characterised by one of the extraordinary kinds of press freedom in West Africa.
-It must be mentioned, however, that the political authorities do manipulate some media organisations.
+The media environment is characterised by the respect for press freedom and freedom of expression, an exemplary one in West Africa.
+However, it is worth noting that political authorities do sometimes manipulate some media organisations.

 The Communication Regulatory Authority (ARC) was set up in 2011 to guarantee the right to information, freedom of the press and cultural diversity.
 It is also charged with liaising with other authorities on sound and efficient functioning of the audio-visual and print media, for a better implementation of transparency and equity.

 Legal & Regulatory Framework of the Operations of the Media in Cape Verde